RPRO: Ranked Preference Reinforcement Optimization for Enhancing Medical QA and Diagnostic Reasoning: Abstract

 \section{Abstract}

 Medical question answering requires advanced reasoning that integrates domain knowledge with logical inference.
 However, existing large language models (LLMs) often generate reasoning chains that lack factual accuracy and clinical reliability.
-We propose Ranked Preference Reinforcement Optimization (RPRO), a novel framework that uniquely combines reinforcement learning with preference-driven reasoning refinement to enhance clinical chain-of-thought (CoT) performance.
-RPRO differentiates itself from prior approaches by employing task-adaptive reasoning templates and a probabilistic evaluation mechanism that aligns outputs with established clinical workflows, while automatically identifying and correcting low-quality reasoning chains.
-Unlike traditional pairwise preference methods, RPRO introduces a groupwise ranking optimization based on the Bradley–Terry model and incorporates KL-divergence regularization for stable training.
-Experiments on PubMedQA and MedQA-USMLE show consistent improvements over strong baselines.
-Remarkably, our 1.1B parameter model outperforms much larger 7B–13B models, including medical-specialized variants.
-These findings demonstrate that combining preference optimization with quality-driven refinement offers a scalable and effective approach to building more reliable, clinically grounded medical LLMs.
+We propose Ranked Preference Reinforcement Optimization (RPRO), a novel framework that combines reinforcement learning with preference-driven reasoning refinement to enhance clinical chain-of-thought (CoT) performance.
+RPRO distinguishes itself from prior approaches by employing task-adaptive reasoning templates and a probabilistic evaluation mechanism that aligns model outputs with established clinical workflows, while automatically identifying and correcting low-quality reasoning chains.
+Unlike traditional pairwise preference methods, RPRO introduces a groupwise ranking optimization based on the Bradley--Terry model and incorporates KL-divergence regularization for stable training.
+Experiments on PubMedQA, MedQA-USMLE, and a real-world clinical dataset from Far Eastern Memorial Hospital (FEMH) demonstrate consistent improvements over strong baselines.
+Remarkably, our 2B-parameter model outperforms much larger 7B--20B models, including medical-specialized variants.
+These findings demonstrate that combining preference optimization with quality-driven refinement provides a scalable and clinically grounded approach to building more reliable medical LLMs.